hafizrauf/dc_data-integration/README.md

 **Special thanks** to the authors (of all deep clustering and embedding approaches mentioned above) for providing their implementations publically.

+## Requirements
+* Python 3.7
+* pytorch-cuda=11.7 or above
+* To reproduce results efficiently you will need GPU a100 or v100.

 **Note:** Due to storage limitations, please unzip (Tables.zip) before compiling schema inference code.